makrai/notes/qui22-core-human-value-dataset.md

 * The data is split into the train (75%), valid (15%), and test (10%)
 * we quantify the annotated labels into numerical values: yes (positive): +1, no (negative): -1, unrelated (neutral): 0
-  * Similar to the polarity in sentiment analysis (Kouloumpis, Wilson, and Moore 2011),
+  * Similar to polarity in sentiment analysis (Kouloumpis, Wilson, and Moore 2011)
 * We call the numerical values _utility_ to describe
   * the effect of a scenario on one’s value
-  * In other words, for people who appreciate a certain value, actions with a higher utility in this value dimension would be more desirable to them
+  * ie, for people who appreciate a certain value, actions with a higher utility in this value dimension would be more desirable
-* Table 1 shows more statistical details about the ValueNet dataset.
-In total,
+* Table 1 shows more statistical details about the ValueNet dataset
 * 21,374 samples covering a wide range of scenarios in daily social life

 # Value Modeling